DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 - easier to understand because questions can be replayed alongside answers
 - more capable of displaying long answers
-- consistent with the rest of the application details
+- consistent with the rest of the application details page
 - a standard pattern in the design system

 We decided to also use summary lists for degrees and English as a foreign language assessments.

-We also made changes to make sure the service accurately replays the information which candidates entered.
+We also made other changes to make sure the service accurately replays the information which candidates entered.

 To ensure consistency we decided to create some rules about how we play back information.
 We will:

 - keep separate questions and answers separate rather than combining them into a single line when we replay them
 - leave out questions where the answer just allows the candidate to give details - for example, we do not replay “Do you have a UK ENIC statement of comparability?” if the answer is yes since we can just replay the details
 - shorten simple questions - for example “What is your email address?” is shown as “Email address”
-- show questions in full if doing so will help providers understand what was asked - for example, we show “Have you completed this degree?” as “Completed” could be ambiguous
+- show questions in full if doing so will help providers understand what was asked - for example, we show “Have you completed this degree?” since “Completed” could be ambiguous

 ## How it works